 2016 NJ property Tax Reimbursement (Senior Freeze)

-2016 property tax reimbursement forms (ptr-1 and ptr-2) will be mailed to qualified homeowners the last week of February 2017.
+2016 property tax reimbursement forms (ptr-1 and ptr-2) were mailed to qualified homeowners February 2017.
 The deadline for filing these applications is June 1, 2017.

-Packets for first time applicants (PTR-1) will be available at the municipal center (Borough Clerk’s Office 2nd Floor) in early March 2017.
+Packets for first time applicants (PTR-1) are available at the municipal center (Borough Clerk’s Office 2nd Floor).

 For questions regarding this program please call the State of NJ Property Tax Reimbursement Hotline (1-800-882-6597) or visit http://www.state.nj.us/treasury/taxation/